gurbaflurb/sequencer/README.md

 Rounds used: 10000

-In general, if you run a long enough sequence, Bob will eventually win by a hair.
-Smaller sequences, appear to be more 50/50.
-Even at 1000 rounds of 1000 coin flips each, the results still appeared to be 50/50.
-It wasn't until after the 10,000 rounds
+In general, if you run a long enough sequence, Bob will generally win by a small amount.
+In smaller sequences, things appear to be more 50/50, however Bob tends to pull ahead in general if you look at hundreds or thousands of rounds.